Website Victor Valley College

 Management reserves the right to add, modify, change, or rescind the work assignments of different positions and to make reasonable accommodations so that qualified employees can perform the essential functions of the job.

-• Participates in the development and implementation of goals, objectives, policies, and priorities for the department; recommends within department policy, appropriate service and staffing levels; recommends and administers policies and procedures.
+• Develops, directs, and coordinates the implementation of goals, objectives, initiatives, policies, procedures, and work standards for the division; establishes, within District policy, appropriate budget, service, and staffing levels.

-• Contributes to the overall quality of the department’s services by developing, reviewing and implementing policies and procedures to meet regulatory requirements, educational standards, and District needs.
+• Contributes to the overall quality of the division’s services by developing, reviewing and implementing policies and procedures to meet regulatory requirements, educational standards, and District needs.

-• Represents the department, provides consultation and technical expertise to other College divisions, departments, deans, and outside agencies; explains and interprets department programs, policies, and activities; negotiates and resolves significant and controversial issues.
+• Represents the division, provides consultation and technical expertise to other District divisions, departments, deans, and outside agencies; explains and interprets division programs, policies, and activities; negotiates and resolves significant and controversial issues.

-• Attends and participates in professional group meetings; stays abreast of new trends and innovations in fields of expertise.
+• Attends and participates in professional group meetings; stays abreast of new trends and innovations in higher education and community colleges.

-• Maintains and directs the maintenance of working and official departmental files.
+• Directs the maintenance of working and official departmental files.

-• Responds to difficult and sensitive public inquiries and complaints and assists with resolutions and alternative recommendations.
+• Responds to faculty, staff, and student inquiries and complaints and assists with resolutions and alternative recommendations.

 • Ensures staff observe and comply with all District and mandated safety rules, regulations and protocols.